hackclub/hackclub/workshops/pico-8/README.md

 true and false -- false
 true or false -- true
 ``
-We can combine these to form compl
+We can combine these to form complex expressions, like

 ## User input
 Before coding a solution to any problem, it's always way more useful to approach it from a high level.
 So here's a problem: how do we give the user the ability to control the square?